 And a few photos from a Sunday in June, 2015:

-The children of 2828 Russell, Ion and Q, have been the driving force behind the small world villages.
+The children of 2828 Russell have been the driving force behind the small world villages.
 They collect the little houses, people, and animals at had sales on weekend morning.
 Occasionally they find some in curbside free boxes.

 There is quirk beyond the small world.

-The garden’s mastermind is Robert Cook.
-He produced the raised bed garden boxes and carved words into the side, from the sacred to the profane, including a Zora Neale Hurston quote.
+The raised bed garden boxes and carved words into the side range from the sacred to the profane, including a Zora Neale Hurston quote.

 The mushroom-shaped table is made from three trees that were removed from the street over the years.
 The trellis with green beans and peas was made with bamboo from a neighbor.
 The rope and hole-filled rope nmnece was made from a hammock discarded not he curb.